Alexander the Great: In legend

 Many of the legends about Alexander derive from his own lifetime, probably encouraged by Alexander himself.
 His court historian Callisthenes portrayed the sea in Cilicia as drawing back from him in proskynesis.
 Writing shortly after Alexander's death, Onesicritus invented a tryst between Alexander and Thalestris, queen of the mythical Amazons.
 He reportedly read this passage to his patron King Lysimachus, who had been one of Alexander's generals and who quipped, "I wonder where I was at the time."

 In the first centuries after Alexander's death, probably in Alexandria, a quantity of the legendary material coalesced into a text known as the Alexander Romance, later falsely ascribed to Callisthenes and therefore known as Pseudo-Callisthenes.
-This text underwent numerous expansions and revisions throughout Antiquity and the Middle Ages, containing many dubious stories, and was translated into numerous languages.
+This text underwent over one hundred recensions, translations, and derivations throughout the Islamic and European worlds in premodern times, containing many dubious stories, and was translated into twenty-five languages, for example Middle Persian, Syriac and Arabic.

 In ancient and modern culture

 Alexander the Great's accomplishments and legacy have been depicted in many cultures.
-Alexander has figured in both high and popular culture beginning in his own era to the present day.
-The Alexander Romance, in particular, has had a significant impact on portrayals of Alexander in later cultures, from Persian to medieval European to modern Greek.
+Alexander has featured in both high and popular culture, beginning from his own era to the present day.
+The Alexander Romance, in particular, has had a significant impact on portrayals of Alexander in later cultures, from Persian to medieval European, to modern Greek.

-Alexander features prominently in modern Greek folklore, more so than any other ancient figure.
+Alexander features prominently in modern Greek folklore, more than any other ancient figure.
 The colloquial form of his name in modern Greek ("O Megalexandros") is a household name, and he is the only ancient hero to appear in the Karagiozis shadow play.
-One well-known fable among Greek seamen involves a solitary mermaid who would grasp a ship's prow during a storm and ask the captain "Is King Alexander alive?"
-The correct answer is "He is alive and well and rules the world!" causing the mermaid to vanish and the sea to calm.
+One well-known fable among Greek seamen involves a solitary mermaid who would grasp a ship's prow during a storm and ask the captain, "Is King Alexander alive?"
+The answer should be "He is alive and well and rules the world!" causing the mermaid to vanish and the sea to calm.
 Any other answer would cause the mermaid to turn into a raging Gorgon who would drag the ship to the bottom of the sea, all hands aboard.